Klaus Barbie: Bolivia

 Barbie earlier also carried out a large arms purchase of tanks from Austria to the Bolivian army.
 These were then used in a coup d'état.

-According to various reports, after the emergence of Ernesto Che Guevara in Bolivia in 1966, Barbie's anti-partisan skills were in demand again, and he worked for the Bolivian Interior Ministry with the rank of Lieutenant as an instructor and adviser to the security forces.
-During an interview, Alvaro de Castro claimed that Barbie constantly "boasted of hunting down Che".
+According to various reports, after the emergence of Che Guevara in Bolivia in 1966, Barbie's anti-partisan skills were in demand again, and he worked for the Bolivian Interior Ministry with the rank of lieutenant as an instructor and adviser to the security forces.
+During an interview for the 2007 documentary film My Enemy's Enemy, journalist Kai Hermann told the film-makers that Barbie constantly "boasted that it was he who devised the strategy for murdering Che Guevara".

 People who met Barbie during his time in Bolivia have said that he was a firm and fanatical believer in the Nazi ideology and an anti-Semite.
-Barbie and de Castro reportedly talked about the cases and searches for Josef Mengele and Adolf Eichmann, whom Barbie supported and wanted to assist in remaining on the run.
+Barbie and De Castro reportedly talked about the cases and searches for Josef Mengele and Adolf Eichmann, whom Barbie supported and wanted to assist in remaining on the run.

+In 1973, Monika Ertl, daughter of Nazi propagandist Hans Ertl and a communist militant who assassinated Bolivian intelligence director Roberto Quintanilla, had planned to abduct Barbie and extradite him to France before being killed by Bolivian police.

 Manhunt

-Barbie was identified as being in Peru in 1971 by Serge and Beate Klarsfeld (Nazi hunters from France) who came across a secret document that revealed his alias.
+Barbie was identified as being in Peru in 1971 by Serge and Beate Klarsfeld (Nazi hunters from France), who came across a secret document that revealed his alias.
+Barbie was living at Malecon 200, Chaclacayo (11°57′26.3″S 76°43′45.2″W) a property owned by SS-Sturmbannführer Friedrich Schwend.
 On 19 January 1972, this information was published in the French newspaper L'Aurore, along with a photograph of Altmann which the Klarsfelds obtained from a German expatriate living in Lima, Peru.
 In Peru, Barbie provided security services to the junta of General Juan Velasco Alvarado following the military coup of 3 October 1968, including surveillance of the U.S. diplomatic mission led by John Irwin in March 1969.